 Communication

 Effective written and oral communication skills are essential for ALA leaders.
-ALA leaders should be able to communicate messages of every form in a positive and constructive manner, and they are expected to communicate effectively and respectfully at all times.
+Leaders should be able to communicate in a positive and constructive manner, and they are expected to communicate effectively and respectfully at all times.

 Passion for the Association